Air Conditioner Repair Checklist

 - Shut off power totally at the breaker or outside device.

 - Get rid of yard waste around the air conditioner.
 Once you’ve cleared all the debris within a two-foot space, you can use a paint brush or vacuum to gingerly remove dust from the unit’s fins.
-Crooked fins can also impact efficiency, so you can attempt to adjust them with a blunt knife.
+Crooked fins can also impact efficiency.

 - Use a hose nozzle to gingerly take off dirt on the fins from inside the equipment.
 Make sure to avoid getting water on the fan motor.